-Salt Therapy: What To Do & Not Do When On A Juice Cleanse
+What To Do When On A Juice Cleanse: Salt Scrub Therapy

 Scrubbing away dead cells, not only gets rid of toxin but reveals new healthy skin.
-I was gifted with a Himalayan Salt Scrub by the Larchmont Sanctuary Spa in Larchmont, Los Angeles.
-The Himalayan Salt Scrub & Massage reduces inflammation, detoxifies while leaving your skin feeling smooth.
-The Salt Stones contains 84 trace minerals “that ground and balance the body’s electromagnetic field, central nervous system, and meridians.”
-First comes a dry brushing followed by a Himalayan Salt stones exfoliation.
-After the salt stones are washed away, you are massaged with Jojoba oil and essential oils (ginger, sandalwood, and lemongrass).
-See this post for more on Larchmont Sanctuary Spa.
+You can get a Himalayan Salt Scrub & Massage at a spa to reduce inflammation and detoxifies while leaving your skin feeling smooth.
+A Himalayan Salt Scrub starts with a dry brushing then followed by a Himalayan Salt stones exfoliation.
+After the salt stones are washed away, you are massaged with essential oils (ginger, sandalwood, and lemongrass).

-Infrared Sauna: What To Do & Not Do When On A Juice Cleanse
+What To Do When On A Juice Cleanse: Infrared Sauna

 Do get your sweat on.
 A cleanse works best when you combine it with detoxing services like an infrared sauna and a lymphatic massage.
-I was gifted with these services by the SaunaBar in Brentwood, Los Angeles.
-Forty minutes in the infrared sauna will make you flush out toxin like nothing else.
+Forty minutes in the infrared sauna will make you flush out toxins like nothing else.
 Infrared sauna therapy is a “non-invasive approach to eradicating leftover toxins from tissues and organs, it even promotes mercury detoxification”.
-SaunaBar offers the full spectrum of infrared rays (near, mid, and far-infrared) while others only offer far infrared or none at all.
-It’s also so relaxing.
-See this post for more info on SaunaBar.

-Do follow the same raw and vegan diet than you did before the cleanse for the next couple of days.
+Do follow the same raw and vegan diet as you did before the cleanse for the next couple of days.

 Don’t eat a festive meal of burgers, fries, and soda.